“Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person.”

 Goals for the Rest of the Year

-The winter conference is important because it sets the tone for how the rest of the year will go.
-This meeting is a checkpoint in order to see what can be done to meet student needs by enrichment or remediation.
+Making the most of parent-teacher conferences are important because it sets the tone for how the rest of the year will go.
+This meeting is a checkpoint in order to see what can be done to meet student needs.
 June will be here before we know it, so it is important to set goals for the rest of the year.
-I did not say that the teacher or the parent need to set these goals.
 For younger students, they may need some support, but students in upper elementary through high school should be able to set goals for themselves.

-Make sure -during your parent-teacher conference that you allow five minutes or so to discuss any questions or concerns that the family might have.
+We need to make the most of your parent-teacher conferencing by allowing five minutes or so to discuss any questions or concerns that the family might have.
 Have a pad of paper handy so you can jot down their concerns.
-Make sure you also have an updated email address or phone number.
+Make sure you also have the family’s updated email address or phone number.
 This is important because you likely will not have time to address all of their concerns in enough detail, so you might have to reach out at a different time.
-I know I definitely do not have all of the answers, so often I write down their concerns, and then I go back and look up what I can for them or try to articulate my answer as best as I can.
+Time can often help us think of better resources to deliver to parents.
 I usually tell parents if I cannot find the answer, then I will try to find someone who can.

-I know the night or multiple nights of conferences can be very long, especially with little to no bathroom break between families!
+The night of and/or multiple nights of conferences can be very long, especially with little to no bathroom break between families!
 Know that the families that you serve appreciate what you do for their children each day, even if they do not say it to you.
 Keep the open lines of communication going after the conference to help transition the student to the next level.
-Keep up the great work!